oracle/truffleruby/doc/user/installing-graalvm.md

 This command will show a message mentioning to run a post-install script.
 This is necessary to make the Ruby openssl C extension work with your system libssl.
-Run that script.
+Please run that script now.
 The path of the script will be:
 ```bash
 # Java 8
 jre/languages/ruby/lib/truffle/post_install_hook.sh